Johnnie-LC/Johnnie-LC/README.md

 I'm passionate about web development, especially with JavaScript and React.

-I have been acquiring new programming skills in the Frontend side for about a year.
+I have been acquiring new programming skills in the Frontend side.

 - 🌱 I’m currently learning REACT - JEST and CSS - Sass